 Environmental Baseline reports include: fauna, vegetation, archaeology, climate, socio-economic and site clean-up.
-The Feasibility Study also includes a detailed closure and restoration plan.
+The Feasibility Study also included a detailed closure and restoration plan.

 The Barruecopardo project is located in an area and community which has a history of tungsten mining.
 Ormonde is committed to ensuring that the local community benefits from the re-commencement of mining at Barruecopardo by direct employment in the operation and indirectly through the use of local suppliers and services.

-The capital cost for the proposed 1.1Mtpa operation is broken down as follows:
+The capital cost for the proposed 1.1Mtpa operation, based upon the basic engineering design work, is broken down as follows: